 27 Insightful Ecommerce Statistics You Need To Know

-A new year can only mean one thing: new market research!
-If you’re thinking of starting an online business, or have been running one for years, it’s still vital that you have a firm grasp of the ecommerce world so you can make the best decisions possible for your business.
+If you’re thinking of starting an online business, or have been managing your ecommerce site for years, it’s vital that you have a firm grasp of the latest ecommerce trends and conversations so you can make the best decisions possible for your business.
 Those who enter the choppy seas of ecommerce can often find their boat capsizing if they haven’t charted the route before by checking the latest trends and statistics.

 But people are busy!
 Who has time to market research when you’re trying to run an online business?
 Well, don’t fret, because we have researched extensively to bring you this comprehensive list of the most insightful and crucial ecommerce statistics.
 We’ll be covering statistics from all corners, everything from mobile ecommerce and consumer behavior to social media, as well as the top five ecommerce you need to know this year.